ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 # Introduction

-This document specifies an abstract application programming interface (API) that follows the high-level architecture for transport services defined in
+This document specifies an abstract application programming interface (API) that specifies the interface component of the high-level architecture for transport services defined in
 {{I-D.ietf-taps-arch}}.
 The Transport Services Architecture supports asynchronous, atomic transmission of messages over transport protocols and